EfeCicekdagi/turkish-pdf-summarizer-quizzer/README.md

 > All models are licensed under Apache License 2.0.
 > This repository does not redistribute model weights.

+### Third-Party Notice

+This project uses external models from HuggingFace under the Apache License 2.0.
+Model weights are downloaded at runtime and are not included in this repository.

 ### Installation

 ```bash